Bhathiya Rathnayake

 Education

-- PhD in Intelligent Systems, Robotics, & Control (expected), University of California San Diego, Advisor: Prof. Mamadou Diagne
+- PhD in Electrical Engineeing (Intelligent Systems, Robotics, & Control), University of California San Diego, 2025, Advisor: Prof. Mamadou Diagne

 - MS in Computer & Systems Engineering, Rensselaer Polytechnic Institute, 2022